 Light kitchen doors brighten up the room and gloss reflects light, enhancing the effect even more, making the combination a great choice for small or dark spaces.
 The clean lines and lack of handles give it such a nice simplicity that it also works well in large open plan areas.
 The gloss finish makes cleaning easy, despite what people think about finger marks, and that makes it a good choice for families.

-The porcelain colour is at home with brown as much as it is with greys and black and offers plenty of choice when it comes to accessorising and painting.
+The porcelain colour is at home with brown as much as it is with greys and black so it offers plenty of choice when with accessorising and painting.

 Stowe Light Grey Matt – Browsing over our projects you can see that this is a popular choice.
 A smooth finish combined with a shaker styling make this kitchen easy to clean but with more of a feature to the door that the modern slab doors.
 A relatively inexpensive door that can be designed to be modern or dressed with more traditional cornice and handles.